rafal-stepien-invia/c4-invia-theme/README.md

 Invia's style for C4 PlantUML theme

 ## Importing
-Add to yours `.puml` file this lines to apply theme for specific
+Add to yours `.puml` file these lines to apply theme for specific diagram

 ```